demisto/content/Packs/CortexXDR/Playbooks/playbook-Cortex_XDR_-_Endpoint_Investigation_README.md

-This playbook is part of the 'Malware Investigation And Response' flow.
+This playbook is part of the 'Malware Investigation And Response' pack.
 For more information, please refer to https://xsoar.pan.dev/docs/reference/packs/malware-investigation-and-response.
-This playbook handles all the endpoint investigation actions available with Cortex XSIAM, including the following tasks:
+This playbook handles all the endpoint investigation actions available with Cortex XSOAR, including the following tasks:
 * Pre-defined MITRE Tactics
 * Host fields (host ID)
 * Attacker fields (attacker IP, external host)